isnastish/mchat/README.md

-## Multi-client chat in Go
+## Multiclient chat
-This is a cli chat application with a support for multiple backends (redis, dynamodb and in memory for local development) for storing the data.
-Participants have common functionality, communication with each other via the network, channel creation for exchanging messages and files.
-For more information please refer to the architecture document [architecture](architecture.md)
+This is a cli chat application written completely in Golang.
+Participants have common functionality, communication with each other via the network, an ability to create channels for sharing messages and files.
+The application supports multiple backends for storing the data (redis, dynamodb and in-memory for local development).
+Mode detailed explanation is provided in the architecture [architecture](architecture.md) document.
+Keep in mind that the project is still in development and requires more work in order to be considered as done.